PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Manic Pixie Dream Girl (MPDG) is a stock character in films noted for being shallow, quirky, feminine and providing inspiration for brooding protagonist male characters.

-TThe term “Manic Pixie Dream Girl” was coined by film critic Nathan Rubin in a review of the 2005 comedy-drama film Elizabethtown published on The Onion’s A.V.
+The term “Manic Pixie Dream Girl” was coined by film critic Nathan Rabin in a review of the 2005 comedy-drama film Elizabethtown published on The Onion’s A.V.
 Club on January 25th, 2007.
 In the article, Rubin uses the term to describe the character Claire (played by Kirsten Dunst):

 “Dunst embodies a character type I like to call The Manic Pixie Dream Girl (see Natalie Portman in Garden State for another prime example).
 The Manic Pixie Dream Girl exists solely in the fevered imaginations of sensitive writer-directors to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures.”